akshata92/INFM600_Akshata.Salehittal/README.md

 Reference: Akshata Salehittal.
 Combined_Dataset [Data File].
 Retrieved from https://drive.google.com/open?id=0B6hNVHNzQBN3eXJDNlNfQmk4dFU

 -----------------
-RESEARCH QUESTION
+Research Question
 -----------------

 1.Is it more likely to find a School in an area with more than 40 stop signs?

 -------------------------
-PROCESSING DOCUMENTATION
+Processing Documentation
 ------------------------
-The enitre process of combining the tables has been documented in a word file "Processing_Dcocument.doc"
+The enitre process of combining the tables has been documented in a word file "Processing_Document.doc"

 -------
 License